lwfinger/rtw89/README.md

 ```bash
 options <device_name> <<driver_option_name>>=<value>
 ```
-The available options for rtw_pci are disable_msi and disable_aspm.
+The available options for rtw89pci are disable_clkreq, disable_aspm, and disable_aspm
-The available options for rtw_core are lps_deep_mode, support_bf,  and debug_mask.
+The available options for rtw89core are debug_mask, and disable_ps_mode

 ***********************************************************************************************